Skip to main content

 Completing your training as part of the recruitment process?

-Please upload your certificate or where one is not provided take and upload a screenshot confirming completion to your Assemble account - here is a guide to help you to do this.
+Please upload your certificate or where one is not provided take and upload a screenshot confirming completion of the training to your Assemble account - here is a guide to help you to do this.

 Your submitted document will appear on your record once it has been reviewed and approved – this will not be instant and may take a few days, please be patient.

-If you have any problems with uploading your certificate, please email your certificate to volunteering@stpaulscathedral.org.uk.
+If you have any problems with uploading your certificate/screenshot, please email your certificate to volunteering@stpaulscathedral.org.uk.

 Existing Volunteer - completing or renewing your online training?